 Watch for colorful Mountain Bluebirds to be sitting on western buck and rail fence posts as we travel or for flocks of Pinyon Jay to be on the wing overhead.
 Willows lining the river corridor make great resting spots for warblers and sparrows moving through the region.
 Black-billed Magpie are now common among the sagebrush hills.

 Our destination today is Bryce Canyon National Park.
-Our lodgings at Bryce are near the park, so we can settle in, and time dinner early so that we can watch sunset over a panorama of rock features that have no equal.
+Our lodgings are located in Bryce N.P., so we can settle in, and time dinner early so that we can watch sunset over a panorama of rock features that have no equal.
 Bryce provides fanciful rock formations in every color of the rainbow and is completely different in character from both the Grand Canyon or Zion.
 It is higher in elevation and allows us to explore a variety of forests with a mixture of birds and mammals.
 We look for Utah Prairie Dog in the Bryce Canyon entrance area and Mule Deer and Elk can both be found here, too.
 The visitor center provides a wonderful orientation to the park, with excellent displays and an extensive collection of natural history books about the region.

 Accommodations near Bryce Canyon National Park (B,L,D)